apple/ccs-caldavtester/README.txt

 	whether the returned properties (and optionally their values) are good (2xx) or bad (non-2xx) response code.
 The overall response status must be 207.

-	Argument: 'roor-element'
+	Argument: 'root-element'
-		Exepected root element for the XML response.
+		Expected root element for the XML response.
 Normally this is DAV:multistatus but, e.g., MKCOL ext uses a different root, but mostly looks like multistatus otherwise.